RRisto/GermanTankProblem/README.md

-This shiny app is for simulating different answers for german tank problem.
+This shiny app is for simulating and comparing different answers for German Tank Problem.

 - App is here: https://ristohinno.shinyapps.io/GermanTankProblem/